theambidextrousboy/evrythng-java-sdk/README.md

     mvn test -Devrythng.api.token=[your token]

-## Using Eclipse
+Alternatively, you can also launch unit tests directly from Eclipse, Netbeans or whatever IDE you feel like (with VIM it might be trickier, but who knows ;-))

-Alternatively, you can also launch unit tests directly from Eclipse IDE.
+## Testing in Eclipse

 ### Run with Maven (requires `m2eclipse` plugin, see <http://m2eclipse.sonatype.org/>):
 * [Right-click on project] > Run As... > Maven test